UW-Advanced-Robotics-Lab/lab-wiki/docs/Waterloo-Steel:Platform-Instruction.md

 ![mapping_rviz](resources/deck/mapping_rviz.jpg)

 - Now, you may leash the robot slowly across the room from edge to edge.
+- Make sure to keep a distance of at least 0.5 meter between the robot and the objects you want to capture.
+Objects whithin this distance will not be captured.
+- Make sure your legs are not captured as an object.
+Therefore, stay in the blind spot of the robot, or keep walking around.

 ### 5.1.4 Save the Map: